OCA/margin-analysis/sale_margin_security/readme/USAGE.rst

+Afterwards configuring, the product cost security rules will be applied to sale orders.
-Only the users in the group *Show Sale Margin* will be able to see sale margin related fields in the sale lines like `margin` or `purchase_price`.
+Only authorized users will be able to see or edit sale margin and product cost data from within sale orders.